mculig/TemtemTracker/Readme.md

 The application has been tested to work at 3840x2160, 1920x1080 and 1600x900 resolutions without the need to modify the spot locations in the config file.

+The OCR Frames location and dimensions are determined by the values:

+* frameXPercentageLeft
+* frameXPercentageTop
+* frameWidthPercentage
+* frameHeightPercentage

 The application interface can be seen on the following image:

 ![Application Interface](https://github.com/mculig/TemtemTracker/blob/master/Images/window.png)

+The application tracks Temtem encountered, the number of encounters, the chance of having encountered a Luma of that species and the % that species represents in the total number of Temtem encountered, as well as totals for these values.

+The Luma chance is based on the lumaChance value in TemtemTracker/config/config.json

+The Window dimensions are saved upon exiting the application and can be found in TemtemTracker/config/userSettings.json

+Finally, in order to clean up any artifacts in the OCR output, a string comparison operation is executed using the Temtem names found in TemtemTracker/config/temtemSpecies.json.
+This will need to be updated with new species when their names are released in order to keep the application reliable.

+** Controls

+To exit the application simply press X on the Window To reset the timer and table press F8